yiisoft/yii2/docs/guide/upgrade-from-v1.md

 Object Configuration
 --------------------

-The `Object` class introduces a convention for configuring objects.
-In general, any descendant class of `Object` should follow this convention when declaring a constructor:
+The `Object` class introduces a uniform way of configuring objects.
+Any descendant class of `Object` should declare its constructor (if needed) in the following way so that it can be properly configured:

 ~~~
 class MyClass extends \yii\Object
 {
     public function __construct($param1, $param2, $config = array())
     {
-        // ...
+        // ... initialization before configuration is applied

         parent::__construct($config);
     }

     public function init()
     {
         parent::init();

-        // ... at this point, all configurations have been applied ...
+        // ... initialization after configuration is applied
     }
 }
 ~~~

+In the above, the last parameter of the constructor must take a configuration array which contains name-value pairs for initializing the properties at the end of the constructor.
-In descendant classes, you can override the `init()` method to do initialization work that should be done after all configurations are applied.
+You can override the `init()` method to do initialization work that should be done after the configuration is applied.

-By following this convention, you will be able to use the powerful object creation method via:
+By following this convention, you will be able to create and configure a new object using a configuration array like the following:

 ~~~
 $object = Yii::createObject(array(